snowdrop/pki/README.md

 ## Create a pkcs12 using cert manager

-The scenario to follow to populate the needed files (ca.crt, tls.crt, tls.key and keystore.p12) using the Certificate Manager is quite simple and will need to create a:
+The scenario to follow to populate the needed files (ca.crt, tls.crt, tls.key and [keystore.p12](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.CertificateKeystores)) using the Certificate Manager and selfsigned certificate is quite simple and will need to create a:
 - Keystore secret
 - Certificate CR containing the information about the hostname, machine to secure using HTTPS/TLS
 - Self signed Issuer CR